-In particular, you should note that there may be additional conditions included in the contract which are specific to your application.
+However, please note that there may be additional conditions included in the contract which are specific to your application.

 The contract will specify what the funding is to be used for - this will be based on the information supplied in your application.